bugzilla/bugzilla.github.io/contributing/funding.md

 used towards hiring a developer to work on code or review submitted patches for one-off projects.
 Once enough money collects to be worth funding a project, we'll have someone work on it.
-Recurring donations that exceed the monthly necessities goal will be contributed to the one-time expenses pay-off fund first before being placed here, until those expenses are paid off.</p>
+Recurring donations that exceed the monthly necessities goal will be contributed to the Permanent Developer fund.</p>

 <p>Current accumulated unspent balance of one-time and recurring donations
 exceeding the above goals:</p>